Capture of the frigate Esmeralda: Analysis

-Chilean naval researcher Jorge Ureta Muñoz affirms that the main factors that contributed to the successful capture of the frigate are due to the coordination of the details, the general idea of a proven plan, the efficient and energetic driving represented by Cochrane itself and the value of its participants.
-It also highlights the great importance that the realization of a naval action of this type can have, in the sense that with proportionately smaller means an extraordinary advantage can be obtained by dislocating material or mentally to the adversary, at a minimum cost.
+Chilean naval researcher Jorge Ureta Muñoz affirms that the main factors that contributed to the successful capture of the frigate are due to the coordination of the details, the general idea of a proven plan, the efficient and energetic execution led by Cochrane himself, and the value of its participants.
+It also highlights the great importance that the realization of a naval action of this type can have, in the sense that with proportionately limited means, an extraordinary advantage can be obtained, also mentally, by dislocating material from the adversary, at a minimum cost.

 The Spanish historian Fernández Duro compares this naval action with the capture of the Hermione, in Puerto Cabello, in 1799, but affirming that he surpasses it in daring.

 According to Spanish historiography, the attack was verified during a ceasefire.

 Effects

 Legacy

 In 1855, by means of a supreme decree issued on 26 June, the Chilean government gave the name of Esmeralda to a corvette that had been built in the United Kingdom for the Chilean Navy.
-That name was given to him in memory of the frigate that was captured in this naval action.
+That name was given to here in memory of the frigate that was captured in this naval action.
 Also the signal "Gloria" and "Victoria", used by Cochrane during the boarding attack, was awarded to the corvette as its motto.
 This corvette perpetuated the name of Esmeralda in the future ships of the navy, due to his reckless performance in the battle of Iquique on 21 May 1879, during the development of the Pacific War.
 Currently, the sixth vessel that bears the name is the Esmeralda (BE-43).

-The Chilean historian Barros Arana indicated in his book written in 1894 that this naval action has been the battle of the Spanish American wars of independence that has been narrated in a greater number of times in diverse historiographies works.
+The Chilean historian Barros Arana indicated in his book written in 1894, that this naval action has been the battle of the Spanish American wars of independence that has been narrated most often in diverse historiographical works.